 Measuring entropy

 The result is a number between 0 and 1.
-Zero means your input is completely predictable.
-One means it's maximally random.
-This entropy value maps to velocity.
-A bus driven by high entropy can reach 15 meters per second.
+Zero means your input is completely predictable (\(H = 0\), a single repeated key).
+One means it's maximally random (\(H = H_{\max}\), uniform distribution over all keys with irregular timing).
+This entropy value maps linearly to velocity.
+A bus driven by high entropy can reach 15 m/s.
 A bus driven by someone holding down the spacebar barely moves.

 The stat display shows your entropy as a color-coded bar that shifts from red (low) through yellow (medium) to green (high).
 There's also a unique key counter that tracks how many distinct keys you've pressed, capping around 50.
 Both numbers update in real time so you can see the immediate effect of switching up your input strategy.